Peter Obi: You Are Not The Messiah.

 Hence, most Nigerians accepted Buhari as the messiah who would make the required changes during the 2015 presidential election.

 They believed in Buhari’s rhetoric rather than examining the content of his character.
-As for me, I believed Buhari had good intentions for Nigeria, but I also knew that he lacked the competence to effect a change through his election mantra was ‘CHANGE’.
+As for me, I believed Buhari had good intentions for Nigeria, but I also knew he lacked the competence to effect a change though his election mantra was ‘CHANGE’.

 Clearly, President Buhari failed the expectations of a messiah.
 He would be remembered as the worst president in the history of Nigeria.
 But why did Buhari fail?